Elite Performance Series at the Schermerhorn Symphony Center in Nashville

 His web initiative, the Nashville Choral Consortium, tracks each choral ensemble and performance throughout the season and serves as a hub for community, university and church choral performance throughout Middle Tennessee.
 He is in demand as a conductor and clinician, having served as a clinician to choirs in 25 states, and has conducted all-state choruses in Alabama, Arkansas, Florida and New York.

 A native of Buffalo, New York, Biddlecombe is a graduate of SUNY Potsdam and Florida State University, where he completed doctoral studies in choral conducting and music education with André Thomas.
 He resides in Nashville with his wife Mary Biddlecombe, Artistic Director of the Blair Children’s Chorus.

 Nashville is in a Class by Itself!

 While you’re here, dig into music’s southern roots and explore Music City.
 Take a backstage tour of the historic Ryman Auditorium, check out the Country Music Hall of Fame, step onto the stage at the iconic Grand Ole Opry, or take part in a recording session where legends like Elvis Presley recorded on the RCA Studio B Tour.

 Middle and High School band, choir, and orchestra ensembles are invited to participate.

 Applicants must include a recent performance or superior rating from a state contest (within one year of applying).

-Showcase your music ensemble in Music City – either is a performance experience your students won’t soon forget!
+Showcase your music ensemble in Music City – a performance experience your students won’t soon forget!